AliLozano/django-messages-extends/README.md

-Django Persistent Messages
+Django Messages Extends
 ==========================

-A Django app for unified and persistent user messages/notifications, built on top of Django's [messages framework](http://docs.djangoproject.com/en/dev/ref/contrib/messages/) (`django.contrib.messages`).
+A Django app for extends Django\'s [messages framework](http://docs.djangoproject.com/en/dev/ref/contrib/messages/) (`django.contrib.messages`). framework, adds sticky messages and persistent messages.

-This app provides support for messages that are supposed to be persistent, that is, they outlast a browser session and will be displayed as “sticky” notes to the user, until they are actively marked as read.
-Once read, messages are still listed in the message inbox for each user.
-In short: While `django.contrib.messages` makes sure that messages you create are displayed to the user, this app makes sure that they actually get noticed.
+This app provides support for process messages by differents storages by default uses  a persistent, sticky, cookie and session storage, this allow you to use multiple storages, to differents proposoal.

+## Storages ##

+### Sticky Storage ###

+* For messages that are in some midleware or is only to the current request and don't need save it.
+* By Example Email unconfirmed messages or incomplete profile.
+* This backend never save anything only simulate that do that.

+### Persistent Storage ###

-* For authenticated users, messages are stored in the database.
-They can be temporary just like regular messages, or persistent as described above.
+* Only for authenticated users, messages are stored in the database.
-* For anonymous users, the default cookie/session-based approach is used, i.e. there is no database access for storing messages.
-* There is a unified API for displaying messages to both types of users, that is, you can use the same code you'd be using with Django's messaging framework in order to add and display messages, but there is additional functionality available if the user is authenticated.
-* Messages can be displayed on-screen and/or sent to individual users as email notifications.
+* The messages has to be explicit read, and there are show while don't close it

 Installation
 ------------

 This document assumes that you are familiar with Python and Django.

-1. [Download and unzip the app](http://github.com/philomat/django-persistent-messages/), or clone the source using `git`:
+1. [Download and unzip the app](https://github.com/AliLozano/django-messages-extends), or clone the source using `git`:

-        $ git clone git://github.com/philomat/django-persistent-messages.git
+        $ git clone git://github.com/AliLozano/django-messages-extends.git

-2. Make sure `persistent_messages` is on your `PYTHONPATH`.
+2. Make sure `messages_extends` is on your `PYTHONPATH`.
-3. Add `persistent_messages` to your `INSTALLED_APPS` setting.
+3. Add `messages_extends` to your `INSTALLED_APPS` setting.

         INSTALLED_APPS = (
             ...
-            'persistent_messages',
+            'messages_extends',
         )

 4. Make sure Django's `MessageMiddleware` is in your `MIDDLEWARE_CLASSES` setting (which is the case by default):